Skip to content

 For children under five, traditional coding might seem light years away.
 However, coding robots designed for this age group focus on pre-coding skills, teaching concepts like sequencing, algorithms, debugging, and logical reasoning through play.
 These robots are tactile, often brightly coloured, and designed to be intuitive for little hands and developing minds.
 They empower children to become creators, not just consumers, of technology.

-_As an Amazon Associate, we earn from qualifying purchases.
-This means that if you click on one of our links and make a purchase, AIToys.co.uk may receive a small commission at no additional cost to you.
+_As an Amazon Associate, AIToys.co.uk earns from qualifying purchases.
+If you click one of our links and make a purchase, we may receive a small commission at no additional cost to you.
 This helps support our work in providing unbiased reviews and recommendations._

 Why Introduce Coding Concepts to Under 5s?